leeaz97/IDC_OS_Advance/hw3/IndividualProblems.md

   does it affect the host?
 Describe in (low-level) detail what happens when a guest-userspace process tries to access a guest-swapped page).

+  The guest related to his memory as a physical memory he doesn't aware he runs on virtual memory.
+  So when he does swapping he will change the PTE to will be not present - swapped out and give some number that told where the PT in the swap. when the guest tries to access this page he will get PF (on the guest), and handle the PF by going to the page ->  in the PTE entry, this is a page that swaps out and he bring the page from the map of swap.

+  The host not aware of any of these actions.

 * (b) What happens when the host runs out of the memory, and swaps out pages that are used by the hypervisor?
 How does it affect the guest?
 Describe in (low-level) details what happens when a guest-userspace process tries to access a host-swapped page.

+  The host made a swapping to the page (change the PTE to will be not present - swapped out and give some number that told where the PT in the swap).
+  When the guest-userspace tries to access this page (page that swap), the guest gets PF, it is not EPT violation just a page not found, in host-level, not guest level.
+  So the host does a regular process to find the page (the handaling of swap done in the kernel) - in the PTE entry, this is a page that swaps out, and he brings the page from the map of swap and comes back with the page to the guest.

+  From the perspective of the guest was a little delay to get the page (he don’t aware of the swapping and PF...)

 (3) One difference between plain virtualization and nested virtualization is that the former can leverage EPT/NPT hardware extensions, while the latter